I help creatives find and refine their voices.

-I edit a variety of genres, specializing in romance and cozy mystery.
+I specialize in editing romance and cozy mystery.
 My editing career began when I was invited to edit for a small independent press, beginning with proofreading then learning the ropes as a copyeditor, and I opened my freelance business in 2018.
 I now work primarily with indie authors but am always open to collaboration with others in the ever-changing publishing industry.

 In addition to helping authors become better writers, I am passionate about guiding singers to become better musicians.
 A classically trained soprano, I teach voice lessons and encourage my students to find, use, and enjoy their unique voices.

-I train for half-marathons, read, and binge on BBC crime dramas, and am ever in search of the perfect handbag.
+In my spare time I read, binge on BBC crime dramas, and am ever in search of the perfect handbag.
 I live with my husband near Yellow Springs, Ohio.